sagiegurari/cargo-make/docs/_includes/content.md

 <a name="usage-ci"></a>
 ### Continuous Integration
-cargo-make comes with a predefined flow for continuous integration build executed by internal or online services such as travis-ci and appveyor.
+cargo-make comes with a predefined flow for continuous integration build executed by internal or online services such as travis-ci and appveyor.<br>
+It is recommanded to install cargo-make with the debug flag for faster installation.

 <a name="usage-ci-travis"></a>
 ### Travis